apache/druid/docs/api-reference/automatic-compaction-api.md

 A successful request returns an HTTP `200 OK` and an empty response body.

-### Remove datasource automatic compaction
+### Remove datasource automatic compaction configuration

-Removes the automatic compaction config for a datasource.
+Removes the automatic compaction configuration for a datasource.
+This updates the compaction status of the datasource to "Not enabled."

 #### URL